zoto96/RitaBot/_pages/trans-auto.md

 *Help command for stop: `!translate help stop`*

 ## Notes
-*Help command for automatic translation: !translate help auto.*
+*Help command for automatic translation: `!translate help auto`.*

-Values wrapped in brackets **`[ ]`** mean user input.
+* Values wrapped in brackets **`[ ]`** are solely for illustrative purposes to demonstrate the use of the command.
+Brackets are not in any command.

 **`[lang]`** values can be language names in English, native language names or ISO 639-1 codes.
 For example, **`german`** **`de`** and **`deutsch`** will all work the same.

-Messages by bots are ignored.
+* Messages by all bots are currently ignored to avoid loops, but we are working on different bot modes to enable bot translation.

-Command messages are also ignored.
+    * Any message that begins with `!t` or `!translate` will be determined to be a bot command and thus shall not be allowed to be translated.

-If you have a lot of users speaking a different language then it is advised you create a special public channel for them as a destination instead of having each one receive translated messages in private.
+**If you have a community of many languages it would be suggested to create language roles and only give those roles access to view their language channels, blocking @everyone from viewing but allowing @Language Role to view, to tidy up the server and stop users from receiving notifications from languages they dont speak.**